yan293/UncaliPose/README.md

 # Uncalibrated MVMP 3D Pose

 This is the official implementation of our paper **"Multi-View Multi-Person 3D Pose Estimation with Unknown Camera Poses"**.

-If you find our work useful to you, please consider cite:
+If you think our work useful to your research, please consider cite:

 ## Configure Environment